ethereum/remix-ide/docs/contract_verification.md

 ![](images/a-cv-verify-page.png)

 You can select which verification services you want to use.
 By default, all that have a valid configuration are selected.
-On Ethereum Mainnet, this will be all but Etherscan.
+On Ethereum mainnet, this will be all but Etherscan.
 In order to enable Etherscan, you need to input an API key in the Settings page.

 ### The prerequisites for verification are: